Post-baccalaurate Teacher License

 Viterbo University's School of Education prepares educators who are grounded in Franciscan values and possess the knowledge and skills to be reflective decision makers for the 21st Century.

-The Post-baccalaureate licensure program is an accelerated 26-credit program that offers initial licensure in one of thirteen content areas in as little as one year.
+The Post-baccalaureate licensure program is an accelerated program that offers initial licensure in the following content areas in as little as one year.

 Teaching licenses can be earned in:

 - Spanish (prek-12)

 - Technology Education (pre-K–12)